tideconf/tide/README.md

 * Readability and Simplicity: Like YAML, but more streamlined to minimize syntactic noise.
 * Data Types and Validation: Built-in support for common data types and validation rules.
 * Scalability and Performance: Optimized for both small and large configuration files.
-* Extensibility and Interoperability: Easy integration with various programming languages and environments.
 * Error Handling and Feedback: More informative error messages and debugging support.
 * Versioning and Backward Compatibility: In-built versioning for configuration schemas to ensure backward compatibility.
 * Security: Designed to prevent common security issues found in JSON and YAML parsers.